The Council of Historically Black Graduate Schools –

 Section 1.
 Adoption.
 These Bylaws shall become effective upon approval by a majority vote of the official representatives of all Full member institutions.

 Section 2.
 Amendments.
-Proposed amendments to these Bylaws must be submitted in writing to the Secretary-Treasurer, and be made available for consideration by all member institutions at least thirty days in advance of a formal vote.
+Proposed amendments to these Bylaws must be submitted in writing to the Treasurer, and be made available for consideration by all member institutions at least thirty days in advance of a formal vote.
 A majority vote by Full member institutions is required in order to amend these Bylaws.
 A vote of a Full member may be cast in person, by mail, or by an approved electronic medium.